travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 creates a build matrix with 3 jobs, which runs test suite for each version of Python.

-#### Explicitly Included Jobs inherits the first value in the array
+#### Explicitly included jobs inherit the first value in the array

-The jobs which are explicitly included inherits the first value of the expansion keys defined.
+The jobs which are explicitly included inherit the first value of the expansion keys defined.

 In this example with a 3-job Python build matrix, each job in `matrix.include` has the `python` value set to `'3.5'`.

-If this is not the desired behavior, override it in the job definition.
+You can explicitly set the python version for a specific entry:

 ```yaml
 language: python